mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Microsoft.B2C.md

-#### CreateGraphUserAsync(System.String,System.String,System.String)
+#### GetIdentityUsersByEmail(System.String)
-Creates a new user asynchronously with the specified email, first name, and last name in Microsoft Graph.
+Retrieves a list of user identity models based on the provided email address.

 ##### Parameters
-* *email:* The email address for the new user.
+* *emailAddress:* The email address to query users by.
-* *firstName:* The first name for the new user.
-* *lastName:* The last name for the new user.

 ##### Return value
-A tuple containing the object ID and password of the created user, or null if the user already exists.
+A list of user identity models matching the specified email address, or null if no matches are found.

 #### RemoveIdentityUserAsync(System.String)
 Removes an identity user asynchronously based on the specified object ID.

-##### Parameters
-* *objectId:* The object ID of the user to be removed.

-##### Return value
-True if the user is successfully removed, false otherwise.

-#### RemoveGraphUserAsync(System.String)
-Removes a user asynchronously based on the specified object ID in Microsoft Graph.

 ##### Parameters